 Minister for Social Development Carmel Sepuloni will close the series on July 20.

-will host the breakfast talks in Auckland, followed by lunchtime events in Wellington the next day.
+Academics, economists, social services experts and entrepreneurs will host the breakfast talks in Auckland, followed by lunchtime events in Wellington the next day.

 The series was organised by Presbyterian Support Northern.
 Chief executive Denise Cosgrove said there was increasing urgency to improve child wellbeing.